Who is Dr. Google?

 SHARE

-Second, curiosity – of course, you want to find an answer before you see a doctor.
-But again, how many times have you ended up more confused than you started?
+• Curiosity: Naturally, you want to gather information before consulting a doctor.
+But how often have you felt more confused after your online research than when you started?

 Patient searching on internet